Data Protection Privacy Notice

 Transfer of data to third countries

 The GDPR imposes restrictions on the transfer of personal data outside the European Union, to third countries or international organisations, in order to ensure that the level of protection of individuals afforded by the GDPR is not undermined.
 It may sometimes be necessary to transfer personal information overseas.
 When this is needed information is only shared within the European Economic Area (EEA).
-Any transfers made will be in full compliance with all aspects of the data protection act and GDPR.
+Any transfers made will be in full compliance with all aspects of the GDPR and DPA.

 Handling of personal data - Security, Protection and Retention

-Euro-Tec adheres to the requirements and individual's rights contained in The Data Protection Act 1998 and The General Data Protection Regulation 2018, and ensures that personal data is:
+Euro-Tec adheres to the requirements and individual's rights contained in GDPR and DPA and ensures that personal data is:

 Fairly and lawfully processed;